MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/customize-pages.md

 For a more immersive editing experience, you can use the full-screen editing mode by selecting the double arrow icon in the upper-right corner of the editor.

 All sections and components allow for in-context editing.
 You can edit any section or component directly from the canvas.

+> [!NOTE]
+> You cannot delete the header or footer in the Pages workspace.
+See [Web templates](../configure/store-content-web-templates.md) for information on creating custom page layouts.

 ### See also